Mctripp10/clustering-iris-flower-data/README.md

 ## Implementation & Results

-I took two different approaches when coding these algorithms in how I stored the data, so I'll explain them here to aid in understanding my approach beyond my code comments.
+I took two different approaches when coding these algorithms in how I stored the data, so I'll explain them here to aid in understanding my code beyond my comments.

 ### Agglomerative clustering